Waste.net

 Unlike a MRF separation strategy, that is based on high speed and high volume throughput, the E-Scrap separation process is based on a high quality output.

-This facilitates the use of segregation carousels as opposed to high speed linear conveyers in order to allow for a flexible sortation time to maximize recovery extraction rates of highly variable content feedstock inputs.
+This facilitates the use of segregation carousels as opposed to high speed linear conveyers in order to allow for a flexible sortation dwell time to maximize recovery extraction rates of highly variable content feedstock inputs.
 The remaining unsorted materials continue in a multi stage cycle referred to as a Four Stream Loop.

 The Four Stream Loop